 - Walk In Our Shoes (60-second PSA): This category asks for a 60-second film that encourages the viewer to “walk in someone else’s shoes” and learn more about mental health or suicide prevention.
 This category is only open to middle school students.

-Also, be sure to check out the Submission Toolbox for every category which includes tools (such as the logo end slate and the title slide template) that are required with your film submission, and resources to help you with the content of your film.
+Also, be sure to check out the Submission Toolbox for every category which includes tools (such as the logo end slate and the title slide template) that are required with your film submission, and resources to help you with the content of your film or art.

 - Suicide Prevention Toolbox